ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-07-01-advanced-walkthrough.md

 ![Testing a pivot table]({{ site.baseurl }}/img/wlkthr_gifs/pivot_table_test.gif)

-You'll see each facility name appear in the "Rows" section of the results panel.
+Under the hood, your pivot table is grouping your data – in this case by `facility_name` – and displaying each unique value row by row in  the results panel.

+To sort the data, click "Sort by" in the "Rows" section of the panel and select the field you want  to sort, along with its sort order (ascending, for A-Z, or descending, for Z-A).

+It might look identical to your original data, but notice that there are only 341 rows of facility names (minus the header and the Grand Total row), where your source data has 346 rows.

+That's  because a few of your facility names are repeated! `WHITNEY CENTER`, for example, is listed  twice in the same city.

 You can click the `X` button in the builder to remove the field and start over.

 It's important to know that the pivot table is effectively cordoned off – nothing you do on this tab will impact your source data.
 That makes it an effective sandbox for exploring the data quickly and axiety-free!